 If I’m late — should I wait and apply for the next cycle?

-No!
-Our application count is increasing globally and we have a fixed number of places — this means that each cohort is harder to get into than the one before.
-We also provide feedback to candidates at the margin that might be helpful for later applications.
+No. Our application count is increasing globally and we have a fixed number of places — this means that each cohort is harder to get into than the one before.

 Whatever your skillset and background, we’d love to see you apply to EF and join the highest concentration of talented and potentially impactful people in the world.